iqbal-lab-org/Mykrobe_tb_workflow/README.rst

 ========================================

 This pipeline is designed to analyse Oxford Nanopore Technologies sequence data.
-It was developed (and will continue to be improved) as part of a project to improve tuberculosis diagnostics using nanopore sequencing.
+It was developed (and will continue to be improved/maintained) as part of a project to improve tuberculosis diagnostics using nanopore sequencing.
 The project is being run by a global group of researchers and clinicians from Madagascar’s National TB Program, Institute Pasteur Madagascar (IPM), University of Oxford, European